-AFNORTH Imagery Requirements
+AFNORTH Imagery Requirements & FEMA Uploader

 Imagery is not the same as public affairs photos for news and social media release.
 Though imagery to meet mission requirements is required to be taken with CAP corporate camera equipment unless approved by 1AF, 11AF or PACAF in advance, public affairs related photos and videos may be taken with member furnished resources like cameras, phones and other smart devices.
 Some missions do have a strict no public affairs posture to protect sensitive information like counterdrug and homeland security missions, prohibiting members from taking or posting public affairs photos or videos.
 ICs and their staff should brief members on the public affairs posture of a mission, and members should err on the side of caution and request authorization in advance of taking or posting video on any mission in order to avoid accidental release of potentially harmful information to mission customers or the public

 Imagery released publicly by agencies may be stored and used internally for training and other news and social media releases without further permission.
 If imagery has not been posted publicly, incident staff must get permission of the agency CAP is supporting prior to public release of imagery or storing for training purposes later.
 Record of this approval should be posted in WMIRS in the incident files in order to ensure record of approval is not lost over time.
 Imagery that not loaded for public view is generally expected to be confirmed delivered to the customer and then deleted from CAP equipment within 72 hours of the event.